samid737/scrambledev/_posts/2017-11-22-oop-camera-lock-trimtabs-json-data-formatting.md

 layout: post
 ---

-Ohhh yeah I cannot wait to publish this log.
-I must confess that the pace was A bit slower last week, but I made some extremely important internal modifications providing tremendous new possibilities.
+I must confess that the pace was A bit slower last week, but I made some extremely important internal modifications providing tremendous new possibilities, if you 're in a TL;DR mood, I urge you to check out the videos!

 *All updates are found in the [changelog](/scrambledev/2017/10/01/changelog.html).*